hapi-server/hapi-server.github.io/index.md

 <a name="About"></a>
 # 1. About

 The Heliophysics Data Application Programmer's Interface (HAPI) specification is a time series download and streaming format specification.
+A 1-page summary is given in [HAPI_OnePager.pdf](HAPI_OnePager_v4.pdf).
+A more detailed overview is given in the JGR article [Weigel et al., 2021](docs/Weigel_2021_HAPI-An_API_Standard_for_Accessing_Heliophysics_Time_Series_Data.pdf).

 When data are available from a HAPI server, there is no need to download data files and write custom file reader programs.
 Using a HAPI client library, data can be loaded into an array using a single command in IDL, MATLAB, and Python.

 A list of HAPI-compliant data servers is available at [http://hapi-server.org/servers/](http://hapi-server.org/servers/).

-The [GitHub project hapi-server](http://github.com/hapi-server/) contains a collection of HAPI-related software and documentation, including client and server libraries and code for verifying and testing a HAPI server.
+The [hapi-server](http://github.com/hapi-server/) GitHub project contains a collection of HAPI-related software and documentation, including client and server libraries and code for verifying and testing a HAPI server.

 <a name="Get_Data"></a>
 # 2. Get Data